Carnatic music: Tala system

 A laghu has five variants (called jaathis) based on the counting pattern.
 Five jaathis times seven tala groups gives thirty-five basic talas, although use of other angas results in a total of 108 talas.

 Improvisation

 Improvisation in raga is an essential aspect of Indian classical music.
 "Manodharma Sangeetam" or "kalpana Sangeetam" ("music of imagination") as it is known in Carnatic music, comprises several varieties of improvisation.

-The main traditional forms of improvisation in Carnatic music are:
+The main traditional forms of improvisation in Carnatic music are as follows: